Chart Color Schemes

 Higgins is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Housing in Higgins, as recorded at the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+The dwelling structure in Higgins, as assessed at the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
 Home ownership in Higgins stood at 31.5%, with mortgaged dwellings at 45.5% and rented ones at 23.0%.
-The median monthly mortgage repayment was $2,000, below the Australian Capital Territory average of $2,080, while the median weekly rent figure was $400, compared to Australian Capital Territory's $450.
-Nationally, Higgins' mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,000, lower than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Higgins was $400, compared to the Australian Capital Territory's $450.
+Nationally, Higgins' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing